Mortgages in Malta

 Speak to an expert

-If you have questions about getting a mortgage for a property in Malta and want to speak to an expert for the right advice, call Online Mortgage Advisor today on 0808 189 2301 or make an enquiry.
+If you have questions about getting a mortgage for a property in Malta and want to speak to an expert for the right advice, call Online Mortgage Advisor today on 0330 818 7026 or make an enquiry.

-Then sit back and let us do all the hard work in finding the broker with the right expertise for your circumstances. – We don’t charge a fee and there’s absolutely no obligation or marks on your credit rating.
+Then sit back and let us do all the hard work finding the broker with the right expertise for your circumstances. – We don’t charge a fee and there’s absolutely no obligation or marks on your credit rating.

 FAQs

-In fact, lots of people come to us after having used an online calculator, feeling confused after receiving different quotes from different calculators.
+This is because an online calculator can’t take into consideration all factors that may affect your mortgage.
+In fact, many people come to us after having used an online calculator, feeling confused after receiving different quotes from different calculators.

-To truly understand how much you can borrow as well as how much your mortgage payments will be, you need to Get the best advice from a whole-of-market broker
+To truly understand how much you can borrow as well as how much your mortgage payments will be, you need to Get the best advice from a whole-of-market broker.

+Many mortgage brokers claim to be whole of market, when in reality, their experience is limited.
 Here at Online Mortgage Advisor, we will only put you in touch with professionals who have experience with negotiating and handling mortgages similar to yours.

-We know how important accurate advice is and to prevent misinformation, we carefully vet every broker before deciding to work with them.
+We know how important accurate advice is, and to prevent misinformation, we carefully vet every broker before deciding to work with them.

-Pete, an expert in all things mortgages, cut his teeth right in the middle of the credit crunch.
-With plenty of people needing help and few mortgage providers lending, Pete found great success in going the extra mile to find mortgages for people whom many others considered lost causes.
-The experience he gained, coupled with his love of helping people reach their goals, led him to establish Online Mortgage Advisor, with one clear vision – to help as many customers as possible get the right advice, regardless of need or background.
+Pete, a CeMAP-qualified mortgage advisor and an expert in all things mortgages, cut his teeth right in the middle of the credit crunch.
+With plenty of people needing help and few mortgage providers lending, Pete successfully went the extra mile to find mortgages for people whom many others considered lost causes.
+The experience he gained and his love of helping people reach their goals led him to establish Online Mortgage Advisor, with one clear vision – to help as many customers as possible get the right advice, regardless of need or background.

 Pete’s presence in the industry as the ‘go-to’ for specialist finance continues to grow, and he is regularly cited in and writes for both local and national press, as well as trade publications, with a regular column in Mortgage Introducer and being the exclusive mortgage expert for LOVEMoney.
 Pete also writes for Online Mortgage Advisor of course!